How a Hemp Crackdown Could Reshape Cannabis Retail Real Estate in Texas

 Why It Matters: Policy Impacts Property

-At Beck-Reit Commercial Real Estate, we track legislation like SB3 not just as legal news, but as market-shaping forces.
-The hemp boom proved that policy unlocks (or crushes) real estate opportunity.
+At Beck-Reit Commercial Real Estate, we track legislation like SB3 not just as legal news but as a commercial market indicator.
+The veto doesn’t eliminate risk—it merely buys time.